Skip to main content

 Last updated: March 22, 2026

-A good fit for families looking for lower cost and students who want small classes and close faculty access. freshman retention is below 65%. financial aid brings net price below sticker.
+A good fit for families looking for lower cost and students who want small classes and close faculty access. no major red flags in the data. generous financial aid cuts net price well below sticker.

 Accept